culturecreates/artsdata-planet-lavitrine/README.md

 # Data Model

-For a formal documentation of the classes and properties of the La Vitrine data model used in this pipeline, please consult the JSON-LD Frame called [lavitrine_event_frame](https://github.com/culturecreates/artsdata-planet-lavitrine/blob/main/frame/lavitrine_event_frame.jsonld).
+For a formal documentation of the classes and properties of the La Vitrine data model used in this pipeline, please consult the JSON-LD Frame  [lavitrine_event_frame.jsonld](https://github.com/culturecreates/artsdata-planet-lavitrine/blob/main/frame/lavitrine_event_frame.jsonld).

-All event data is passed through this JSON-LD Frame which is conceptually similar to GraphQL.
-The Frame selects the properties to be extracted for each class.
-It also selects properties in the nested classes.
+All event data is passed through this JSON-LD Frame.
+The concept is similar to GraphQL.
+The Frame selects the properties to be extracted for each class including nested classes.

+The pipeline also checks the artifacts for violations based on the data model SHACL [here](https://github.com/culturecreates/artsdata-planet-lavitrine/tree/main/shacl).
+The list of violations for each artifact can be viewed by switching the extension of the download url from `.json` to `.yml`.
+If the file is empty then there are no violations.
+The list of violations contains a reference to the event URI and the related SHACL rules that are in violation.

 # Specific Cases